GoogleChrome/lighthouse-ci/README.md

 - [Lighthouse CI Starter Example](https://github.com/hchiam/learning-lighthouse-ci) - A minimal example repo that you can use as a template when starting from scratch, offers a beginner-friendly quickstart guide using create-react-app.

+- [Lighthouse CI Compare Action](https://github.com/adevinta/actions-lighthouseci-compare) - A Lighthouse CI Github Action that compares the current commit run against the ancestor commit and creates an object with the differences and a Markdown table that you can use for different purposes.

 ## Community Guides

 A collection of unofficial blog posts, tutorials, and guides written by the community on using Lighthouse CI.
 If you've written up a guide to using Lighthouse CI in your project, open a PR to add it here!